Lechmere station: Lechmere station

 Although it substantially reduced travel times between Lechmere and North Station, the Lechmere Viaduct and Causeway Street Elevated soon became insufficient for the service the BERy needed.
 Unlike the Commonwealth Avenue, Beacon Street, and Huntington Avenue lines, the Cambridge Street and Bridge Street lines did not have dedicated medians, so automobile traffic caused delays on the surface lines, which in turn propagated into the subway.
 Additional capacity in the subway was also needed – more than could be provided by small streetcars suitable for operation in mixed traffic.

 In 1917, transit consultant John A. Beeler was hired by the Massachusetts Public Service Commission to analyze the struggling BERy.
 Among Beeler's recommendations was for the Tremont Street Subway to be converted to a third rail rapid transit service, with surface lines terminating at transfer stations (as had been done with the Main Line El and Cambridge–Dorchester line).
 He proposed that the northern transfer station be at Lechmere Square, with elevated rapid transit platforms and surface loops for streetcars.

 In September 1921, the BERy applied to the Massachusetts Public Utilities Commission (PUC), successor to the Public Service Commission, for authority to build transfer stations at Lechmere Square and Braves Field.
 The Lechmere Square proposal included taking 73000 sqft of land by eminent domain.
 The city of Cambridge objected to the design, particularly the construction of a loop track on Third Street.
-The PUC approved the proposal in November 1921, but the city sought an injuction to prevent construction of the Third Street track.
+The PUC approved the proposal in November 1921, but the city sought an injunction to prevent construction of the Third Street track.
 The Massachusetts Supreme Judicial Court upheld the BERy's position, allowing construction of the track, in May 1922 – by which time the construction of the rest of the terminal was already well underway.